 He is, I have come to learn, one of the Da’An Bird People, and he marches to the beat of his own drum.
 A drum that squawks.

 Across Taipei are various parks, which provide a welcome escape from the honking scooters and trundling cars that terrorise the streets.
 You’ll find such green spaces constricted by roads or intercepted by the riverside bike path.
-The biggest and best of the bunch – Da’An Park, Sunshine Park, Huazhong – host their fair share of curious, mismatch wildlife.
-And, of course, those that travel to see them.
+The biggest and best of the bunch – Da’An Park, Sunshine Park, Huazhong – host their fair share of curious, mismatched wildlife.
+And, of course, those who travel to see them.

 There’s a particular bench by the pond where I make myself cosy, half-heartedly reading a book and keeping an eager eye open for the duck man and his entourage.
-I’ve still got no real sense of what he’s doing, but I assume it’s his job to care for the animals, so that they continue to bewilder and enchant visitors to the park.
+I’ve still got no real sense of what he’s doing, but I assume it’s his job to care for the animals so that they continue to bewilder and enchant visitors to the park.
 I asked him, once, if my friend could touch an injured duck he was tending to.
 He stared at us with the beady precision of a hawk on the hunt.
 I half expected him to chirp his reply.
-But finally, he grinned.
+Finally, he grinned.
 “Yes, touch, of course.”

 He’s not the only person with an aviary interest who visits Da’An.
-On several occasions I’ve noticed a bundled mass of jostling photographers, all huddled besides an unremarkable tree.
+On several occasions I’ve noticed a bundled mass of jostling photographers, all huddled beside an unremarkable tree.
 Like nervy schoolboys at a 1970’s peep show, they fight for a peek through the camera lens.
 There, a flash of avine ankle.
 The suggestive curve of feathered wings.
 Rock.
 Solid.
 Beak.
 They’re looking, I’ve later come to realise, at the Taiwan Barbet, a fantastically colourful bird endemic to the country.
 Such animals pose like supermodels, and when nesting season comes around, budding nature photographers line up for the chance to get a shot.

 The man shakes his smooth, monkish head.
 He’s done this before.
 Endlessly.
 Back to the pond.
 Blow the whistle.
 The parrot rushes to his shoulder, and they start walking away.
-One step, two steps, three- The parrot hurtles back towards the pond.
+One step, two steps, three… The parrot hurtles back towards the pond.
 This continues for hours.

 Sometimes I wonder if I’m something of a Da’An bird person myself.
 One particular creature, you see, has been known to lure me into an unwitting staring contest.
 A battle I fear I may never win.

 The Malayan Night Heron is a deeply unsettling bird, who tends to stand on one foot, statuesque, and stare hard at passers-by.
 It will move a leg ever so slowly forwards, as if to take a single step.
-But then, right before touchdown, it will freeze.
+Then, right before touchdown, it will freeze.
 Impossibly still.
 Until you begin to think that perhaps it never moved at all.